 Financial Aid for College - LCHS North

-If you’re applying for financial aid for academic year 2018-19, you can now submit your FAFSA starting October 1, 2017, using your 2016 income tax return.
+If you’re applying for financial aid for academic year 2024-2025, you can submit your FAFSA starting in December, using your 2023 income tax return.

 - Be sure to submit the FAFSA every year you’re in college.